vrtmrz/obsidian-livesync/README.md

 Repo is here: [obsidian-livesync-webclip](https://github.com/vrtmrz/obsidian-livesync-webclip).
 (Docs are a work in progress.)

+## Troubleshooting
+If you are having problems getting the plugin working see: [Troubleshooting](docs/troubleshooting.md)

 ## License

 The source code is licensed under the MIT License.